sympulsecz/sympulse-code-standards/docs/QUICKSTART.md

 ./install.sh
 ```

+**Note**: The `install.sh` script automatically:

+- Creates a virtual environment (`.venv`)
+- Installs the package and all dependencies using Poetry
+- Sets up pre-commit hooks

 ### Alternative: Manual Installation

-If you prefer to set up manually, you can create a virtual environment and install dependencies:
+If you prefer to set up manually, you can use Poetry to manage dependencies:

 ```bash
 # Create a virtual environment